* Denotes open access

 Changes predicted for the Simpson Desert’s droughts and flooding rains.
 School of Biological Sciences NEWS 13/11/2012.

-Simpson Desert so hot right now (ABC NT Country Hour).
+Simpson Desert so hot right now (ABC Country Hour).

 Sydney University Student wins young scientist grant.
 Foundation for National Parks and Wildlife.